 Fast-forward ten years, I was pregnant with my first child.
 I'd enjoyed a variety of sexual adventures during my twenties and still had the dream of becoming a sex therapist.
 But at 30 years old, my family was growing and life was about to change dramatically.
 The birth of my daughter brought with it a roller coaster of emotions - a love beyond what words can describe, and a slow, but steady loss of my own identity.
 I didn't realize until I got pregnant with my second child that I was suffering from Post-Traumatic Stress Disorder (PTSD) as a result of the traumatic experience of my first delivery.

 Needless to say, for a lot of women, sexuality and motherhood feel like two opposite ends of the spectrum - two states of being that cannot coexist.
-For me, this loss of my sexual self, combined with my unresolved PTSD led to a deep depression.
+For me, the loss of my sexual self, combined with my unresolved PTSD led to a deep depression.
 I knew I had to find a way out.
 But a large part of me wanted to just stay in my safe (albeit sad and unsatisfying) space.
 I was enjoying so many other aspects of motherhood and watching my children grow that I felt like my sexual self could wait.
 But deep down, I knew I would be a better mother if I honored my deepest desires - if I pursued my lifelong dreams - if I found a way to overcome my fears - if I figured out how to balance being a mother with honoring my own sexual needs.

 Three and a half years after my daughter was born, I had the opportunity to attend my first Bodysex workshop.
 As I was sitting in Betty's Manhattan apartment, surrounded by beautiful, powerful women, I realized my dream from college had come true.
 That weekend was a game changer in my healing process - the catalyst for seeking support (physically and mentally) for my PTSD.
 And I knew, as I sat in the circle with Betty and Carlin, and the other seven women, that I was exactly where I was meant to be.
-And that one day, I would do this work, this cutting-edge, taboo, thrilling, empowering, transformative work.
+And that one day, I would do this cutting-edge, taboo, thrilling, empowering, transformative work.

-Kristy is a sex educator who has spent over fifteen years studying the field of sexuality.
+Kristy Lowther, MSW is a sex educator who has spent over fifteen years studying the field of sexuality.
 She has a master’s degree in social work and an undergraduate degree in psychology with an emphasis in sexuality and gender studies.
 She is currently mentored by Betty Dodson and Carlin Ross, and is certified as a Bodysex Instructor.
 Kristy is dedicated to empowering women through education and transformational experiences, and particularly enjoys working with women to explore their postpartum sexuality.